Register for AWANA Now!

 Journey matures our clubbers into scholarly, critical thinking.
 This club transcends beyond scripture memorization and applies challenging, in-depth, inductive Bible study paired with hermeunutic reviews of the assigned scripture for the week.
 Clubbers meet once a week on Sunday night to engage in food, fellowship, and the intensive study of God's Word.
 This club is for those motivated teenagers who share the same passion for Jesus in a cohesive study program.

-Meets Sunday nights at 6pm in Joshua House
+*Meets Sunday at Joshua House

 29 AWANA will sponsor Lord's Grace Foundation for our annual Mission's Month focus.

 There are numerous ways to sign-up for AWANA.
 One way is through this website under "Register for AWANA."
 Another way is to simply show up on club night and ask for the AWANA Secretary.
 She will give you all required materials to register and answer any questions you may have.

 Either choice is available.
 Most famillies pay in the Fall at the time of registration, but for some, paying monthly or weekly works better

 AWANA is a non-profit program, our intent is to teach children the Word of God in a fun, energetic, and productive environment.Therefore, we will not deny participation due to an inability to pay.
 As a program, we dedicate 25% of our yearly funds to support these circumstances.
 All you would need to do is fill out an AWANA scholarship form and turn it into the AWANA Secretary or upload it under "Upload Receipt/Scholarship form" if registering online.
 However, the scholarship is only granted once the clubber completes thier preliminary packet (required for all clubbers before progressing to the book).
 Also, the scholarship only covers required course material and not additional AWANA items.
 Lastly, the scholarship covers a one time purchase of material.
 If the clubber loses thier book, uniform, etc. then no replacement will be offered without payment.